PromptExecution/llama-patch/README.md

 The LLM context footprint of llama-patch instructions can be laconic without a unique syntacial dialect for each language.
 It would be better to version llama-patch generationally (ex: a "next" version for each language that proposes changes & periodically converges with releases of llama-patch on major version numbers)
 Llama-parse as an agentic tool will eventually include a variety of guard-rails to catch + output prompt friendly remediation instructions for a wide variety of LLM errors.

+# Goals and Non-Goals
+The goal of llama-patch is to offer laconic performant prompts for all popular models,  while supporting as many languages as possible in a single container despite the need for translating the logic into separate native syntax/AST libraries and capabilities.
+The assumption is that converge becauuse most modern languages should be able provide interfaces to their libraries via WASM (Web Assembler) and then called from any other language, and that LLM's will be used to do the heavy lifting of maintain logic synchronicity between language implementations.

+This tool does not seek to replace GNU patch, rather to work collaboratively as shown in the logo.

+Using semantic versioning, major versions will introduce breaking changes, minor versions will introduce new functionality per language.